Updated: October 9, 2019

 - How long you’ll live

-While past market data provides good tools for estimating future returns and inflation, the unexpected sometimes happens, especially in the financial markets.
+Past market data provides excellent information for estimating future returns and inflation.
+But like me, you may have noticed that the unexpected sometimes happens in life, especially in the financial markets!

 And you just can’t predict how long you’ll live.